 However, inter vivos gifting is not an estate planning tool that can be used at the last minute as a solution to an asset protection problem.
 Such gifting must be undertaken much farther in advance to achieve maximum effectiveness.

 Under current tax law, each individual has a combined gift and estate tax exemption of $5,250,000 (it is unknown how long such exemption will continue, given the country’s $16.75 trillion deficit and the government’s need for revenue; proposals have been circulated to reduce the $5.25 million exemption to $2 million).
 Additionally, each donor can make up to $14,000 ($28,000 per couple) in gifts per donee per year without triggering gift taxes.
-In addition, other types of gifts may be made completely tax-free, including:
+In addition, other types of gifts may be made within the blended family completely tax-free, including:

 Gifts to your spouse